McAllen Construction Accident Lawyers

 If you can prove the above elements, you can potentially receive compensation for the pain and suffering resulting from your injury.
 To demonstrate the extent of your pain and suffering, you must be specific about your injuries.
 Ensure you have medical records and bills to support your injuries’ severity and show your conditions before and after the construction accident.

-If the injury is severe, it may make a more significant impact on your ability to work and earn a living.
+If the injury is severe, it may have a more significant impact on your ability to work and earn a living.
 If you can’t work for a lengthy time, the court might rule to compensate you more to make up for your more significant monetary losses.

+Your construction site accident lawyer will also make sure all paperwork is filed within the required deadlines.
+Typically, the statute of limitations to bring a construction accident claim is two years from the date the incident and injury occurred.
 If the injury or illness does not appear immediately after the accident, the deadline will begin to toll on the date that the employee knew or should have known that the injury was work-related.

 Texas laws regarding construction accidents can be confusing and complicated.
 Our McAllen personal injury lawyers have extensive knowledge and experience making claims on behalf of construction workers and can help get you the compensation you’re entitled to.
 Call the Law Ninja at Patino Law Firm by calling 855-LAW-NINJA or filling in our contact form to see if you can make a claim for your construction injury.

-Contact Our McAllen Wrongful Death Attorneys Today
+Contact Our McAllen Construction Accident Injury Attorneys Today

 You can reach us 24/7.